thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-04-16-continuous-integration-toolkit-for-artists.markdown

 title  : "A Continuous Integration Toolkit for Artists" author : James Coupe
 image: birds-of-british-empire-thumb.jpg
+description : Continuous Integration (CI) is a software engineering practice in which developers merge their code several times a day on a shared server that continuously monitors changes to the code.
+CI automates repeated actions such as testing, packaging and deploying artifacts to various destinations.
 redirect_from:
   - /blog/james-coupe-continous-integration-art-toolkit/
   - /blog/james-coupe-continuous-integration-art-toolkit/
 ---
 During my [Synthetic Media residency](/blog/welcoming-new-residents-synthetic-media/) at ThoughtWorks Arts I began developing a new work *Birds of the British Empire* that explores the linkages between historical, colonial archives and the training sets used in machine learning.
 Because of the COVID-19 pandemic the residency took place online via various cloud-based tools and servers.

 {% include image file='birds-of-british-empire.jpg'